userdive/agent.js/docs/kainzenplatform-plugin.md

 **Usage**

 The Kaizen Platform script will inject kzs queue under window.
+And variation data can collect by invoke Kaizen Platform [API](https://support.kaizenplatform.net/hc/en-us/articles/206075262-Collecting-Variation-data).
-`getVariation` work as add task to this queue, sending event with Kaizen parameter.
+`getVariation` work as add task to this queue, sending event with variation data of Kaizen Platform.

 ```js
 _ud("kzs:getVariation");